 Your wood needs to be off the soil because contact with the ground can lead to pests and moisture getting in.
 Therefore, you should never leave your firewood in an unorganized pile on the ground.

-Instead, we recommend putting your stack on an elevated cement platform if possible.
+Instead, we recommend putting your stack on an elevated cement platform.
 You can also elevate it on pallets, 2”x4” boards or a vapor barrier—anything that keeps the moisture away from the wood will do.

 Requirements for Keeping Space Around Your Wood Pile

-It’s a good idea to keep your firewood pile at least 20 feet away from the outside of your home for a couple of reasons.
-Placing the pile right next to your home can create a launching pad for termites and other bugs to burrow their way into your siding.
+It’s a good idea to keep your firewood pile at least 20 feet away from the outside of your home for several reasons.
+Placing the pile next to your home can create a launching pad for termites and other bugs to burrow their way into your siding.
 It can also be a fire hazard.

-It’s also important to keep at least a few feet of space between your firewood stack and any other outdoor structures.
-There needs to be enough space for air to flow through the pieces and keep them dry.
-You should also trim away any branches or greenery hanging near your pile to take away possible access ramps for bugs and moisture.
+Keeping at least a few feet of space between your firewood stack and any other outdoor structures is also essential.
+There must be enough space for air to flow through the pieces and keep them dry.
+You should also trim any branches or greenery hanging near your pile to remove possible access ramps for bugs and moisture.

 Want more news from ProCut Firewood delivered to your inbox?